turingschool/mod-0-curriculum/before-mod-0.md

 permalink:  before-mod-0
 ---

-**Before your first Mod 0 session**, we ask that you complete the following tasks to familiarize yourself with the tools we use on a regular basis and ensure that you are set up to be successful.
+**Before your first Mod 0 session**, we ask that you complete the following tasks to familiarize yourself with the tools we use and ensure that you are set up to be successful.

 **PLEASE PLAN TO SPEND ABOUT 4 HOURS ON THESE TASKS!**